-I experience this disconnect between the words on the page and my ability to comprehend them when I try to quickly read through medical or tax documents.
-It also happens when a distracting thought takes my attention away from the text.
-Because I am not paying attention, I continue to flip the page.
+I experience a disconnect between the words on the page and my comprehension when I try to quickly read through medical or tax documents.
+It also happens when a distracting thought takes my attention away.
+Because I am not paying attention, I continue to flip the pages.
 I look like I’m reading.
-Eventually, I realize what has happened and because I am an experienced reader I know if I want to understand what I was trying to read I have to re-focus, go back and re-read, maybe look up words or information, or look for context clues to help me understand a word’s meaning.
-If I don’t, I know I will not understand what I’ve read.
+Eventually, I realize what has happened and because I am an experienced reader I know if I want to understand what I was trying to read I have to re-focus, go back and re-read.
+I may need to look up words or information or look for context clues to help me understand a word’s meaning.
+If I don’t re-engage with the text, I know I will not understand what I’ve read.

-When teaching middle and high school English, I came across many students who had technically been reading for a while but didn’t understand a good amount of what they read.
-At the start of the year, if I asked how many ever read a chapter in their textbook or novel and realized afterward when they needed to answer questions, they had no idea what they read, the room filled with raised hands.
+When I taught middle and high school English, I came across a lot of students who had technically been reading for a while, but didn’t understand a good amount of what they read.
+At the start of the year, if I asked how many students read a chapter in their textbook or novel and realized after they’d finished reading and they needed to answer questions that they had no idea what they just read.
+The room always filled with raised hands.

-But if I asked if they could see a movie playing behind their eyelids while they read, only a few hands went up.
-Many of my students didn’t visualize when they were reading.
-They didn’t know how to pay attention to the inner dialogue readers have while reading.
+If I asked the same kids if while they were reading, they could see a movie playing behind their eyelids, very few hands would go up.
+Many of my students didn’t visualize while they were reading.
+They didn’t know how to pay attention to the important inner dialogue readers use to check their comprehension.
 And they’d never found themselves in the reading zone- the place people who love to read get lost whenever they find a good book.
-They also didn’t know there were ways to help them become stronger readers.
+My students also didn’t know there were ways to help them become stronger readers.
 By the time they got to middle or high school, many felt like they would always struggle.

-The key to helping struggling readers find success is encouraging reading but many also need good strategies so they understand what they are reading.
+The key to helping readers find success is encouraging reading, but many also need good reading strategies so they understand what they are reading.
 Good reading strategies are practiced while the reader is reading a book they enjoy.
-They engage the reader and help them pause just long enough to check their comprehension without stifling the story.
+The strategies engage the reader and help them pause just long enough to check their comprehension without stifling the story.

 - Determine Importance

-To help a reader use these strategies independently, begin by letting the reader choose a book they are interested in.
-When practicing with a group/class of students, choose a novel or piece of text that engages the students.
-Read the book to them or with them out loud and practice the strategies as you read.
+To help a reader use these strategies independently, begin by letting the reader choose a book they want to read.
+When practicing with a group/class of students, choose a high interest novel or piece of text that engages the students.
+Read the book to the students or take turns reading out loud and practice the strategies as you read.
 The strategies can be used and practiced in any order, but they are all necessary.